garyfleming/hexagonal-talk/hexagonal-ds.md

 # Blueprints & Hexagons

 ^ Going to cover two ideas that I was introduced to around the same time.
 These ideas help solve a number of structural problems in codebases as they get larger.
-Nothing particularly language or technology specific in this talk.
+Very little that is particularly language or technology specific in this talk; the few pieces that are should be understandable to most technologists.

 ---

 ## Who am I?

 @garyfleming

+github.com/garyfleming/hexagonal-talk

 ^ Software & Agile Consultant, Software Developer for a long time.